twosixlabs/armory/docs/instrumentation_examples.md

 # Armory Instrumentation Examples: Measuring Experiment Artifacts Using Probes and Meters
-For an introduction to `Probe`s and `Meter`s, please refer to [Measurement Overview](./metrics.md).
+For an introduction to `Probe`s and `Meter`s, please refer to [Measurement Overview](./metrics.md#instrumentation).

-## Context
-To monitor particular aspects of an `armory run` session, the user needs to know the following factors:
-- What am I measuring?
-- When should I measure it?
-- Where should my custom monitoring script go?

 We assume the user is capturing artifacts from the model or attack and wishes to use `Probe`s and `Meter`s to monitor certain variables within the code.

 Recall the steps for a minimal working example (in [Measurement Overview](./metrics.md#instrumentation)):
 1. Create `Probe` via `get_probe(name)`